 Emissions inventory results from roadway, parking facility, and/or construction operations can be calculated externally with the EPA MOVES software and integrated into the AEDT emissions report.
 AEDT can import annualized MOVES results for roadway, parking facilities, and construction zone categories - either at the category-level or at the link-level.
-Please refer to "Using MOVES with AEDT" on the AEDT Support website for the MOVES file format that can imported into AEDT.
+Please refer to the "AEDT Supplemental Manual: Using MOVES with AEDT" on the AEDT Support website for the MOVES file format that can be imported into AEDT.